Xcraft-Inc/shellcraft.js/README.md

 Note that the commands which are in a different scope (like `wizard` in this example), are not shown in the global help output.

-In order to see all commands, you must pas the `-s, --scope` argument:
+In order to see all commands, you must pass the `-s, --scope` argument:

 ```
 $ node examples/myShell -sh